sebastianritterg/sebastianritterg.github.io/conferences.md

 ---
-title: "3 Conferences and Seminars"
+title: "Conferences and Seminars"
+order: 3
+permalink: /conferences/
 ---

 # Conferences and Seminars